It’s about doing what matters most.

 #1.
 Start Your Mornings With God’s Presence (Not Pressure)

-I realized I didn’t need to wake up before sunrise, but I did need to give God-not chaos-the first say in my home.
+I realized I didn’t need to wake up before sunrise, but I did need to give God, not chaos, the first say in my home.
 So I started waking up earlier.
 I straightened the living room.
 If it was cold, I turned the fireplace on.
-I turned on worship music, I laid out my son’s clothes, I turned on the lights and created a peaceful, warm atmosphere.
+I turned on worship music, I laid out my son’s clothes, I turned on the lights, and created a peaceful, warm atmosphere.

 The change was immediate.